AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-3-labs/README.md

 Let's deploy the monitoring and alerting stack that consists of Prometheus, Alertmanager and Grafana.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click `rke2-cluster`
+2. In the upper left next to the Rancher logo, click the burger menu, then in EXPLORE CLUSTER click `rke2-cluster`
-3. Click the yellow `Cluster Explorer` button on the upper right
-4. Click the down arrow in the upper left and select `Apps and Marketplace`
+3. Click the down arrow in the upper left and select `Apps and Marketplace`
-5. Under "Charts", click `Monitoring` in the middle of the screen
+4. Under "Charts", click `Monitoring` in the left middle of the screen
-6. There are a large number of options that can be customized for these deployments, but for now, let's just install it with the defaults.
+5. There are a large number of options that can be customized for these deployments, but for now, let's just install it with the defaults.
 Click the blue 'Install' button on the bottom right and wait for the installation to complete.
-7. Once complete, click the down arrow in the upper left and select `Monitoring`
+6. Once complete, click the down arrow in the upper left and select `Monitoring`
-8. You will be presented with 5 options.
+7. You will be presented with 5 options.
 For now, click on `Grafana`
-9. One the Grafana home screen you will begin to see metrics start showing up a couple minutes after install showing your the CPU, memory and disk usage of the cluster.
+8. One the Grafana home screen you will begin to see metrics start showing up a couple minutes after install showing your the CPU, memory and disk usage of the cluster.
 If you don't see any updates after a minute or two, try clicking the refresh button in your browser.
-10. Clicking on the 4 boxes on the left and selecting `Manage` will let you see and select from a huge list of pre-defined dashboards that you can start to gather information from and decide on an alerting plan from.
+9. Clicking on the 4 boxes on the left and selecting `Manage` will let you see and select from a huge list of pre-defined dashboards that you can start to gather information from and decide on an alerting plan from.

 This is also a very complex topic and will take time to understand all of the components of the system.
 Visit the Rancher links provided and collaborate with your team and AlphaBravo to help develop an action plan for full implementation.
 ____